 See how professional these cookies look all packaged up and ready to ship or sell.

-Update-I will use the shrink bags for things like family get togethers and birthday parties and even office parties.
+Update-I will use the shrink bags for things like family get-togethers and birthday parties and even office parties.
 Because the bags have holes in them, I probably would not use them at a craft fair where people could touch and handle the cookies.
-I think you should use your own judgement as to what bag you use for each situation.
+I think you should use your own judgment as to what bag you use for each situation.

 Well, that wraps it up for the heat sealer and the shrink bags.
-I know it is an investment but in my opinion it is well worth it.
-Your cookies will look professional!
+I know it is an investment, but in my opinion, it is well worth it because your cookies will look professional!

 Disclaimer: Lisa Snyder is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.